thibault-lemaire/thibault-lemaire.github.io/_pages/research.md

 ## Work in Progress
 Climate-Related Natural Disasters and Exchange Rate Misalignment in Developing Countries.

-International Commodity Prices Transmission to Consumer Prices in Africa, with *Paul Vertier*.

 Climate Variability and International Migrations From Low-Income Countries: Does Financial Inclusion Matter?, with *Maëlan Le Goff*.

 Climate-Related Natural Disasters and Financial Stability in Developing Countries, with *Vincent Fleuriet*.